winderai/bacalhau-landscape-analysis-benchmarks/installation/HADOOP.md

 <SLAVE_IP>   hadoop-slave1
 ```

+Use `Private IPv4 address` from the AWS console.

 Note: in case of a `ConnectionRefused` refused error, remove the `127.0.0.1    localhost` entry as suggested [here](https://cwiki.apache.org/confluence/display/HADOOP2/ConnectionRefused).

 ### Create an SSH key (master)